Map of Florida Beaches Too Beautiful to Be Real

 The southeastern state boasts long stretches of coast along the Atlantic Ocean and the Gulf of Mexico, one of the largest reef systems in the world and mild weather year-round.
 There are too many beaches to ever visit in a lifetime, so we've gathered the best ones that you should visit.

-To make it easier for you to plan the ultimate road trip, here is a very handy map of Florida beaches.
+To make planning the ultimate road trip easier, here is a very handy map of Florida beaches.

 Amelia Island State Park

 Gorgeous Amelia Island is so high north that it's basically Georgia.
 A short drive away from Jacksonville, the best part to visit is the peaceful state park that's a welcome break from the island's resorts.

 Amelia Island State Park is the only Florida park of its kind where you can ride horses on the beach.
 This alone earns it a spot.
 When equestrians aren't riding around, the beaches here are quiet and make for a perfect relaxing getaway.

 And when you're tired of relaxing, the oldest saloon in the state, the Palace Saloon, is nearby.